kapil-gaba/UsersImageApp/README.md

 # UsersImageApp

- Android Native Application to show users details
-This is a demo project to showcase my project developement skill (I have just used essential core components of android app developement)
+This is a demo project to showcase my project developement skills

+(I have just used essential core components of android app developement)

 (all data in app coming from network API's)

 In this app First screen displaying user details

-On selecting any user next screen will display corresponding user albums Then on click any album third screen will show full image and image text at bottom.
+On selecting any user next screen will display corresponding user albums

+Then on click any album third screen will show full image and image text at bottom.